Skip to content

 1. Through the C2 API, the GUI or script selects a command for the agent and configures it.

-2. The command's name, agent GUI, and configuration are transmitted to the C2 via the C2 API.
+2. The command's name, agent GUID, and configuration are transmitted to the C2 via the C2 API.

-3. The C2 forwards the configuration to the command's plugin, which then converts it into a format understandable by the shellcode.
-The plugin returns this configuration along with the shellcode itself to the C2.
+3. The C2 forwards the configuration to the command's plugin, which then converts it into a format understandable by the ExecUnit.
+The plugin returns this configuration along with the ExecUnit itself to the C2.

-4. The C2 dispatches all this information to the agent through the listener plugin-shellcode connection.
+4. The C2 dispatches all this information to the agent through the listener plugin connection.

-5. The agent's core initiates the received shellcode in itself or another process (as configured) and establishes a connection to it (typically using named pipes).
+5. The agent's core loads the received ExecUnit in itself or another process (as configured) and establishes an IPC channel to it (typically using named pipes).

-6. The agent's core sends the command's configuration to the shellcode via this connection and waits for the outcome.
+6. The agent's core sends the command's configuration to the ExecUnit via this channel and waits for the outcome.

-7. The command's shellcode executes its designated function and sends the result back to the agent's core.
+7. The ExecUnit executes its designated function and sends the result back to the agent's core.

 8. The agent's core then transmits these results back to the C2.